 4. Create Geo-Targeted Website Pages

-Did you know 20% of searches on Google are related to location?
-Creating site pages specific to cities or regions, places in which your company has offices, or areas you commonly service will greatly improve your reach and visibility.
+That means, businesses who take the time to create site pages specific to cities or regions, places in which your company has offices, or areas you commonly service will greatly improve your reach and visibility.

 5. Be Active on Social Media

-Social media is a necessary tool to interact with your audience in a more casual way.
-Promoting your content – blog posts, white papers, company announcments, even current news in the industry – is a powerful way to encourage traffic back to your website.
-Posting your original content in LinkedIn groups, for example, is a way to get your name and message in front of thousands who may not have heard of you otherwise!
-Just ensure you're being helpful and posting with a purpose; nobody on social media is going to want to here about your products or services all the time.
+To leverage the power of SEO through social media, try posting your original content using LinkedIn Publisher -- this is a great way to get your name and message in front of thousands who may not have heard of you otherwise.
+Just ensure you're being helpful and posting with a purpose; nobody on social media is going to want to hear a sales pitch on your IT service or solution.

-6. Don’t Forget the Basics
+6. Don’t Forget On-Page SEO Elements